Skip to main content

 Open the reservation detail page

-From Portfolio (/portfolio), click View on the reservation you want to configure.
+From My GPUs (/portfolio), click View on the reservation you want to configure.
 The detail page opens at /portfolio/[reservationId].
 Access mode and state are managed here.
 The legacy /portfolio/access URL redirects to this page.

 2